-I am an internationally recognised feminist sociotechnologist of digital entrepreneurial cultures.
+I am an internationally recognised feminist scholar of critical entrepreneurship and technocultural studies.

 My research on digital entrepreneurship and intersectional inequality has prompted a step-change in the field of feminist entrepreneurship studies.
 I have published a range of highly-cited articles and chapters in well-regarded academic outlets.

-Click here for policy briefs from my most recently completed research project.
+Click here for policy briefs from my research projects.

 Visit my Google Scholar page for a list of my publications.